gvasilako/ETL_JPXTokyoStockExchange/README.md

 - We assume that every day (or every week etc.) we receive new stock prices datasets (for both primary and secondary stocks).
   The primary and secondary stocks datasets are therefore dynamic data.

 - We assume that we receive as well the stock list data every day or so which contains metadata about the stocks.
-We do not expect a lot of changes on those data from date to date.
+We do not expect a lot of changes in those data from date to date.
 Therefore the stock list data are static in general.

-- The stock list data (SecuritiesCode as primary key) has an one-to-many relationship with the stock prices data (SecuritiesCode as foreign key).
+- The stock list data (SecuritiesCode as primary key) has a one-to-many relationship with the stock prices data (SecuritiesCode as foreign key).

 - We utilize the ORM model provided by sqlalchemy to implement the aforementioned logic.